Ojerry/Ojerry/README.md

-- 👋 Hi, I’m @Ojerry
+- 👋 Hi, I’m Jerry
-- 👀 I’m interested in web and software development.
+- 👀 I’m interested in Software Engineering.
-- 🌱 I’m currently learning languages for web development and also for making mobile apps.
-- 💞️ I’m looking to collaborate on web building projects and any android development project.
+- 💞️ I’m currently available for projects using Kotlin, React and Node.
-- 📫 How to reach me
+- 📫 Feel free to send an
 Email: onotu128@gmail.com

 <!---